BrunoScholles98/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 - Dias, B. S. S., Querrer, R., Figueiredo, P. T., Leite, A. F., de Melo, N. S., Costa, L. R., Caetano, M. F., & Farias, M. C. Q. (2025). *Osteoporosis screening: Leveraging EfficientNet with complete and cropped facial panoramic radiography imaging*. **Biomedical Signal Processing and Control**, *100*, 107031. [https://doi.org/10.1016/j.bspc.2024.107031](https://doi.org/10.1016/j.bspc.2024.107031)

 **Status:** As a direct continuation of this project, we are now working on developing a system to classify osteoporosis using CT images as well.
 In the `CT_Tests` folder, you will find code for visualization, data processing, and training of various networks, including ViTs and 3D CNNs.
-Although the code is not yet fully organized, it is available for those interested in following the progress of this study group.
+Although the code is not yet organized, it is available for those interested in following the progress of this study group.

 <a name="req"></a>
 ## 2. Requirements